RoshanNaidu/Cybersecurity-Workshop/README.md

 ### Manipulating JSON Web Tokens: Used the JWT toolkit and JWT.io to manipulate and exploit JWTs.
-- Can be done either using JWT toolkit OR Edit JWT Online
+- Can be done either using the JWT toolkit OR Edit JWT Online
 - Retrieved JWT token from Cookies present in the Application part of the Inspection page.
 - Used the JWT token to see what it means with JWT.io.
 - Manipulated the JWT token with Edit JWT Online.